XerTheSquirrel/xerthesquirrel.github.io/iopipe.md

 > So you are using AWS Lambda and your invocations seem to be running a bit slow, especially in the cold start area.
 Have you ever thought that this is caused by the libraries you are using?
 Java can be expensive on AWS Lambda, but it does not have to be at all.

 # Recommendations Received

+These are the recommendations which I have received while working for IOpipe.
+In last-name alphabetical order:

 ## Adam Johnson (CEO of IOpipe)